Ostkaka/physicsmultiplay/README.md

 ## Ideas and Todos
 * Support convex shapes.
 Teapots and rabbits mandatory.
-* Send update of an entity to clients only if has been changed.
+* Send update of an entity to clients only if it has been changed.
 * Improved mouse-pick rendering.
+Link between points in constraint.
 * Render mouse picks of other clients.
 * Binary packets instead of text.
 * Limit number of players.